 Take Advantage of These Webinar Resources to Make Recognition More Meaningful

-Planning for Better Recognition in 2021: If you want people to give better recognition and have people recognized more frequently than they are today, you must create a plan now that will transform recognition in the future.
+Planning for Better Recognition: If you want people to give better recognition and have people recognized more frequently than they are today, you must create a plan now that will transform recognition in the future.

 Becoming A Better Recognition Giver: Becoming a great recognition giver can depend on many things, including your personality type.
 Learning new steps and ideas and implementing them into your recognition strategy will help you with your giving.